pappasj/take_home_assessment/BestMatchedRestaurants/README.md

 MySQL server running in the background of the local machine where the project will be tested.
 This server must have the schema and tables imported from the dump file I included in the "SQL Dump to Import" folder.
 This dump has a RESTAURANTS and a CUISINES table.
-These tables perfectly mirror the included CSVs from the original problem on GitHub here: (https://github.com/alphasights/take-home-assessment/tree/main/csv).
+These tables perfectly mirror the included CSVs from the original problem on GitHub.
 I simply used MySQL Workbench's "Table data import wizard" after right clicking on the "bestmatchedrestaurantschema" database I created.
 Alternatively, you can just import the original csvs into a new database like I did.
 The program will attempt to connect to the following url to access the database:
 "jdbc:mysql://localhost:3306/bestmatchedrestuarantsschema?" +